The question is about - Sabbath or Sunday?

 I was challenged to look into this question - to get all the facts!

-I was angered into serious research.
-I prayed and started fasting in search of the truth of this burning issue.
+I was urged into serious research.
+I prayed in search of the truth of this burning issue.
 I could not ignore the questions, it had invaded my world!

 Anyway, one may reason, what possible difference can it make on which day we have church, or whether we observe the Sabbath?